Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 This menu allows you to modify Mario's stats, all of your partner's stats, whether or not partners are enabled or not, whether a partner is out or not, and whether or not a follower is out or not.

 ### Settings
 This menu allows you to save and load various settings.
+The settings are stored on a separate save file on the memory card.
 The current settings included are as follows:
 * Which cheats are active
 * Cheats button combos
 * Which displays are active